Nationalizing her governor run? ‘You bet I am,’ Sanders says

 Sanders, 39, announced her bid in January with a promise to fight the “radical left,” something that’s awfully hard to find in solidly red Arkansas.
 On Twitter and elsewhere, she rails against Biden on his coronavirus pandemic response, immigration and the withdrawal from Afghanistan.

 “Sarah Sanders is not running for governor of Arkansas.
-She is running on a national stage,” said Michael John Gray, a former chair of the state Democratic Party, who’s now heading an independent committee focused primarily on defeating Sanders’ bid.
+She is running on a national stage,” former chair of the state Democratic Party Michael John Gray, who’s now heading an independent committee focused primarily on defeating Sanders’ bid said.

 Sanders’ approach reflects just how polarized the country has become in recent years.
 Invoking unpopular national Democratic figures is seen as the best voter-motivating tactic, even in local races.